(This plan is based on the ICSE 2019 Diversity and Inclusion Plan by Joanne Atlee)

 - Inclusion is about creating a conference program and environment that is free from discrimination and where every participant feels welcome, included, respected, and safe.

-In order to promote the above goals of equity, diversity, and inclusion, ASE 2019 aims for
+In order to promote the above goals of equity, diversity, and inclusion, ECOOP/ISSTA 2021 aims for:

-- Mitigate biases – promote double-blind reviewing, as a means to mitigate subconscious biases against national origin, gender, sexual orientation, and race.
+Mitigate biases – promote double-blind reviewing, as a means to mitigate subconscious biases against author affiliation, national origin, gender, sexual orientation, and race.